nkoster/bulkmailer/README.md

 ]
 ```

-You can have more values in the json file, but not less.
+Of course you can have more values in the json file, but not less.

 ### Configuration